Snowmaking

-To start a snowmaking system a wet-bulb temperature of -2.5 °C is required.
+To start a snowmaking system, a wet-bulb temperature of -2.5 °C is required.
 If the atmospheric humidity is very low, this level can be reached at temperatures slightly above 0 °C, but if the air humidity is high, colder temperatures are required.
 Temperatures around freezing point are referred to as borderline temperatures or limit temperatures.
 If the wet-bulb temperature drops, more snow can be produced faster and more efficiently.

 Snowmaking is an energy-intense process, and has environmental impacts, both of which inherently limit its use.

 History

 The first artificial snowflake was created by Ukichiro Nakaya in 1936, three years after his first attempt.

 Americans Art Hunt, Dave Richey, and Wayne Pierce invented the snow cannon in 1950, but secured a patent sometime later.
 In 1952, Grossinger's Catskill Resort Hotel became the first in the world to use artificial snow.
 Snowmaking began to be used extensively in the early 1970s.
 Many ski resorts depend heavily upon snowmaking.

 Snowmaking has achieved greater efficiency with increasing complexity.
 Traditionally, snowmaking quality depended upon the skill of the equipment operator.
 Today, computer control supplements that skill with greater precision, such that a snow gun operates only when snowmaking is optimal.
-Snowmaking automation is the new state of the art upgrades that the resorts have been waiting for.
-Companies like SMI, HKD and Ratnik Industries are some of the leading companies for it in the industry.
-There are places in the country that teach both young and old folks now how to make snow and what to do with said snow.
-Colorado Mountain College is the leading school for this degree as of now.

 Operation

 A graph of air temperature against relative humidity: if conditions are below the curve, snow can be made.

 The key considerations in snow production are increasing water and energy efficiency and increasing the environmental window in which snow can be made.

-Snowmaking plants require water pumps – and sometimes air compressors when using lances – that are both very large and expensive.
+Snowmaking plants require water pumps – and sometimes air compressors when using lances – that are both large and expensive.
 The energy required to make artificial snow is about 0.6–0.7 kW h/m^{3} for lances and 1–2 kW h/m^{3} for fan guns.
 The density of artificial snow is between 400 and 500 kg/m^{3} and the water consumption for producing snow is roughly equal to that number.

 Snowmaking begins with a water supply such as a river or reservoir.
 Water is pumped up a pipeline on the mountain using very large electric pumps in a pump house.
 This water is distributed through an intricate series of valves and pipes to any trails that require snowmaking.
 Most resorts also add a nucleating agent to ensure that as much water as possible freezes and turns into snow.
 These products are organic or inorganic materials that facilitate the water molecules to form the proper shape to freeze into ice crystals.
 The products are non-toxic and biodegradable.